hanshanley/narrative-influence/american_websites/README.md

-# US-based Website Website list
+# US-based Domain list

+This directory contains the list of US-based domains utilized in this project.